DarkWizardCK-24/Portfolio/README.md

 # Portfolio
-A personal portfolio android application built using flutter and dart concepts
+A personal portfolio android application built using flutter and dart concepts in the simpler form to clear the methodology and flow of flutter widgets